The Simpsons Balenciaga: Plot

 Homer forgets to buy Marge a birthday present, and while looking for ideas finds her sleeping with a Balenciaga catalog and writes to them, asking if they can send him their cheapest product with the Balenciaga logo on it, or even just a tag.
 Balenciaga responds by sending him the dress on the cover of the catalog.
 On Marge's birthday, she is thrilled by the dress, but Homer finds out it costs €19,000.
 Homer and Marge go out for the evening, and Homer tries to stop anything from staining the dress so he can return it.
-Marge returns the dress with a note saying she'll "always remember those 30 minutes of feeling just a little special."
+Marge returns the dress with a note saying she will always remember "those 30 minutes of feeling just a little special."

-Demna Gvasalia, the creative director of Balenciaga, receives the dress, and after reading Marge's note decides go to Springfield where, after finding the town "style-deprived", tells the townspeople he will fly them to Paris to model Balenciaga's clothing during Paris Fashion Week.
-(The Simpson family previously visited Paris during Fashion week in "To Courier with Love".)
+Demna Gvasalia, the creative director of Balenciaga, receives the dress, and after reading Marge's note decides to go to Springfield where, after finding the town "style-deprived", tells the townspeople he will fly them to Paris to model Balenciaga's clothing during Paris Fashion Week.
 In Paris, the show starts with everyone modeling different outfits.
 The spectators express disapproval at first, but change their tune after Anna Wintour says she enjoys the models.
 Bart moons the crowd, who are unoffended and moon him back.
 Lisa is reluctant to model, but decides to participate as "research" and enjoys it.
 The designers struggle to get Homer into his outfit before they send him onto the catwalk.
 Marge models a bowed ballgown in the finale of the show, where she is cheered.
 Following the show, the Springfield townspeople take a boat ride down the Seine and Homer sings "La Mer" to Marge.
-Homer's clothing catches on fire from a cigar and Gvasalia tries to put it out with an expensive bottle of champagne.
+Homer's clothing catches fire from a cigar and Gvasalia tries to put it out with an expensive bottle of champagne.
 The fire is put out by covering him with a Balenciaga sheet.